dwenzel/t3events/Documentation/HowTo/HowTo.md

     pageType="1481289579"
     additionalParams="{tx_t3events_events: {performance: performance, format: 'ical'}}">{f:translate(key: 'button.downloadICS', default: 'label.saveSchedulePage')}</f:link.page>
 ```
-When a user clicks this link it presents an ICS file named *events.ics* for download.
+When a user clicks this link it presents an ICS file named *Event.ics* for download.

 The template responsible for the generation of the file can be found here:
 ```